National Mezcal Day

 More predictably his own demise preceded that of the world and he died in December 2013, two years after he'd given up the predictions game for good.
 Already 90, he had spent much of the profits from his evangelical Family Radio station advertising the upcoming Rapture, when the righteous (AKA members of his church) would fly up to heaven, leaving everyone else to a welter of plagues and brimstone that would destroy the earth.

 This is probably a good thing.
 Many of Camping's followers gave up homes and jobs in preparation for his first rapture, back in 1994, the second, in May 2011, and the third, rescheduled for this day in 2011.
-We are marking the end of the end of the world predictions (at least for the moment) with a pleasantly aromatic concoction, a Fly Like A Butterfly.
+We are marking the end of the end of the world predictions (at least for the moment) with an appropriately named Judgement Day.